 All new facilities and services within an already accredited facility must proceed through the initial assessment process prior to service delivery or patient testing.

-- Accreditation Standards 2015 for Initial Assessment – Laboratory Medicine
+- Accreditation Standards 2015 for Initial Assessment – Laboratory Medicine (effective February 1, 2019)

 - Facility Information for Initial Assessment Form – Laboratory Medicine